Lisa-Marie’s Made in Maine, Inc. began long before our store on Front Street opened in 2003.

-Lisa-Marie has been involved in promoting Made-in-Maine products since 1990.
+Lisa-Marie has been involved in promoting Made in Maine products since 1990.
 She first started selling her work in a Brunswick store very much like Lisa-Marie’s Made in Maine called Stone Soup Artisans, which featured Maine-made work.

-- After dozens and dozens of shows, Lisa-Marie’s husband, Andy, gave her the push to open her own store in Downtown Bath.
+After dozens and dozens of shows, Lisa-Marie’s husband, Andy, gave her the push to open her own store in Downtown Bath.
 In 2003, about 50 artisans and craftsmen joined Lisa-Marie on 170 Front Street.
-But she didn’t stop there; in 2006, she broke through into 168 Front Street and expanded in order to accommodate many more clever artists and craftsmen.
+But she didn’t stop there; in 2006, she broke through the wall into 168 Front Street and expanded in order to accommodate many more clever artists and craftsmen.

-- In 2008, Lisa-Marie found that she was once more running out of space for all the creativity that inhabited her two rooms.
+In 2008, Lisa-Marie found that she was once more running out of space for all the creativity that inhabited her two rooms.
 For a second time, she broke through a wall into 174 Front Street and opened an entire new room.
 Now covering three store fronts in Historic Downtown Bath, Lisa-Marie’s Made in Maine was carrying over 150 local artists and craftsmen.

-- Lisa-Marie began to feel that something more needed to happen.
+Lisa-Marie began to feel that something more needed to happen.
 She started to look for another location to support Maine’s local artists.
 Lower Exchange Street in the heart of the Old Port seemed like the right spot.

-- In the spring of 2013 Lisa-Marie got the itch again.
+In the spring of 2013, Lisa-Marie got the itch again.
 This time it began because she just wanted to fit more into the Bath store.
 It just so happened that some of our neighbors were moving into a larger location so the storefront directly next to us was now empty.
 Lisa-Marie jumped on the opportunity to expand again.
 Lisa-Marie’s in Bath now spans from 168 Front Street to 176 Front Street.

-- Lisa-Marie’s Made in Maine continues to be family owned and operated.
+Lisa-Marie’s Made in Maine continues to be family owned and operated.
 Our employees are lovers of Maine-made work who have joined our family to continue to promote the over 400 other small Maine businesses that we support.

 With her vision and drive to promote Maine-made work she got her family behind her supporting her in mission.
 In 2009, her daughter, Marie graduated from college and decided to join the family business.
-Knowing that she’d have someone who knew about the business (and grown up in it) to help out, Lisa-Marie decided to open her Portland location which Marie now manages.
+Knowing that she’d have someone who knew about the business (and grew up in it) to help out, Lisa-Marie decided to open her Portland location, which Marie now manages.